10 flavors of your favorite foods you will never eat again

 Here are ten iconic snacks, cereals and candies that altered their standard flavor offerings.
 Do you miss the old school options?

 When introduced in 1955, the fruit cereal had more of a citrus, sunset vibe.
 The crunchy little orbs came in three flavors — orange, lemon and raspberry.
 (It was also nearly 50% sugar.)
 Over the years, purple, green and blue bites were added.
-A little over a year ago, Trix made another radical change.
+In recent years, Trix made another radical change.
 It is now, at last, being made without artificial flavors or colors.
 So bye, bye, blue and green puffs.

 2. Froot Loops